wrumble/ServerSideSwift/README.md

 ## Adding a database using Couchdb

-Next i followed the RayWenderlich tutorial on Kitura and Couchdb found [here](https://www.raywenderlich.com/1079484-kitura-tutorial-getting-started-with-server-side-swift)
+Next i followed the RayWenderlich tutorial on Kitura and Couchdb found [here](https://www.raywenderlich.com/1079484-kitura-tutorial-getting-started-with-server-side-swift) but i carried on using a `User` instead of `Acronymys` in the tutorial